 The goal of this program is to use SAP technology as a tool to help teach business concepts.
 Instead of studying "cold" textbook exercises at the end of a given textbook chapter, students directly interact with a real business executing real functions and transactions in a life-like business-to-business simulation.

-Students must complete any three (3) SAP-related courses with a "C" or better:
+Students must complete all three SAP-related courses with a "C" or better:

 - MIS 404 - Introduction to ERP and Business Processes